EUIRA/PracticeRL/README.md

     - Windows (32-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86.zip)
     - Windows (64-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86_64.zip)

-This personal project was created in Windows 10 and worked well in that environment.
+Please place `Navigation_solution.ipynb` next to `banana.exe(app)` in the `p1_navigation/`.
+This assignment was created in Windows 10 and worked well in that environment.
 It is not guaranteed success in other OS environments.

 ### Instructions
-Please place `Navigation_solution.ipynb` next to `banana.exe(app)` in in the `p1_navigation/`.
+The environment, the problem and implementation are available on the `Navigation_solution.ipynb' notebook.
+The summary is provided on the `Report.html'